Sending MobileCoin

 });

-To verify whether the transaction was successful, call get_transaction_log with the transaction_log_id from the previous step.
-The response will have a field called status which should say succeeded once the transaction clears on the blockchain.
+To verify whether the [transaction](/full-service-api/glossary/transaction.md) was successful, call [`get_transaction_log`](/full-service-api/api-endpoints/v2/transaction/transaction-log/get_transaction_log.md) with the `transaction_log_id` from the previous step.
+The response will have a field called `status` which should say `succeeded` once the [transaction](/full-service-api/glossary/transaction.md) clears on the [blockchain](/full-service-api/glossary/blockchain.md).

 async function getTransactionLog() {